 “BRIClab allowed for me a creative period like never before.
 The unlimited access to the beautiful studio, the use of tech equipment beforehand, and the more than qualified BRIC staff made this experience a game-changer.”

 - Exclusive use of the BRIC House Artist Studio for 10-12 days (8am – 10pm)

 - Artist stipend of $1750

 - Technical support from BRIC’s production staff

-- Two work-in-progress showings on Thursday and Friday of the 2nd week at 7:30pm, followed by moderated artist/audience dialogues
+- Two work-in-progress showings, determined by BRIC and usually in the evenings on Thursday & Friday of the 2nd week of the residency, followed by artist/audience dialogues

 - Photographic and video documentation of showings